 - Weirdough & Tuck: Soft shell crab + brioche rolls = sandwich heaven.
 This City Works Depot café/sandwich shop is almost too good to handle.
 Sit outside and sip away on cold drip and East Imperial tonic water.

-- Little & Friday: Not to worry, guys—we’d never forget this Auckland favourite.
+- Little & Friday: If you're looking for the best cafes in Auckland, not to worry, guys—we’d never forget this Auckland favourite.
 Little & Friday are pros at the baked goods game.
 Whether you’re a doughnut fiend, or need a sammie to go, Little & Friday have got you covered.

 - Welcome Eatery: Welcomed is exactly how you’ll feel stepping into this airy, open space in Grafton.
 Although their menu changes on the reg, top-notch food offerings await—think divorced eggs or fancy beef buns, finished off with a hot date pudding.

 - St Heliers Bay Café & Bistro: A gorgeous spot that always nabs a spot on Auckland’s best cafes lists.
 Its constant busyness is a confirmation that St Heliers Bay Café & Bistro is one of the best places for breakfast, lunch or dinner (or all three).
 Make sure you have at least a bite of their smoked fish folded eggs (steal some from the next table if you have to)—they’re stellar.

 - Goodness Gracious: Bagels and coffee: a wonderful union we’ll never tire of.
 Put your bacon obsession aside and order the vege bagel—the avocado, tomato and haloumi combo is spot on.

 - Catroux: This light, bright Westmere café will have you munching on slow cooked rosti, green eggs and ham, or one of their hard to resist cabinet creations.